-Wallpapering a room is one of the easiest and most cost-effective ways to makeover a space!
-Browse our range of designer wallpapers, from traditional wallpaper designs to modern wallcoverings from Farrow & Ball.
-With our lovingly curated selection of luxury wallpapers, choosing a design is the easy bit - so this guide intends to help you choose just how much you need for a particular room, and to de-mystify some of that wallpaper jargon, such as 'pattern matching', 'pattern repeat', 'paste the wall' and so on!
+Wallpapering a room is one of the easiest and most cost-effective ways to makeover a space.
+With so many beautiful styles on the market, choosing a design is the easy bit.
+This wallpaper calculator intends to help you choose just how much you need for a particular room, and to de-mystify some of that wallpaper jargon, such as 'pattern matching', 'pattern repeat', 'paste the wall' and so on!
 We will also teach you how to measure for wallpaper so that you know exactly how many rolls of wallpaper will be required to complete your space.

 Now you've chosen a wallpaper design, we'll show you a basic calculation to determine how many rolls of wallpaper you should buy.
 This is by no means the only method to calculate the number of rolls required, but it is a technique tried and tested by our interior designers for when they calculate wallpaper quantity for their clients.
 Note - use consistent units throughout the calculation i.e. either cm or m.
 Do a single calculation for each wall you are papering to find out the number of rolls required and then add each number of rolls required per wall together.